All Episodes

 Stay in your homes.

-They cancel a hockey game, they cancel the baseball game.
+They cancel a hockey game.

 They succeeded.

-They shut down a city for a full day, in addition to the 264 injuries, the loss of limbs, the loss of life.
+They shut down a city for a full day in addition to the 264 injuries, the loss of limbs, the loss of life.

-Imagine what this trial is going to be in terms of people's uh movements being restricted and things they can do, places they can go.
+Imagine what this trial is going to be in terms of people's movements being restricted and things they can do, places they can go.

-I mean, the governments were able to do that 250 years ago, and they still moved away from it because people would rather have the freedom.
+I mean, the governments were able to do that 250 years ago and they still moved away from it because people would rather have the freedom.

-You would Ben Franklin said about this.
+You know what Ben Franklin said about this?

 This is one of my all-time favorite quotes.

-Benjamin Franklin once said people willing to trade their freedom for temporary security deserve neither and will lose both.
+Benjamin Franklin once said, people willing to trade their freedom for temporary security deserve neither and will lose both.

 Benjamin Franklin.